hydrobeam/website/content/tech/emacs_setup.md

 The first option to import the project root (`i`) is probably the one you want.
 Although, if the project root doesn't look right, then you might want to set it yourself with `I`.

-**Warning**: be careful and avoid when setting extremely large directories (like your home dir) as the project root, since `lsp-mode` will then watch every file in the directory, slowing down emacs.
+***Warning***: be careful and avoid setting extremely large directories (like your home dir) as the project root, since `lsp-mode` will then watch every file in the directory, slowing down emacs.

 Here are some neat things you can do in `lsp-mode`.
 LSP keybindings are grouped together under  `<SPC-c ...>`: